petersmythe/invapi-dual-auth/README.md

 ## Opening the Programmable Banking IDE

-> [!NOTE]
-> Assumption: you have activated [Programmable Banking](https://www.investec.com/en_za/banking/tech-professionals/programmable-banking.html) for your account.
+> :warning: **Assumption:** You have activated [Programmable Banking](https://www.investec.com/en_za/banking/tech-professionals/programmable-banking.html) for your account.
 If not, you can now enroll on Investec Online.
-> Assumption: you have read the [Investec Card documentation](https://developer.investec.com/za/programmable-card)
+> :warning: **Assumption:** You have read the [Investec Card documentation](https://developer.investec.com/za/programmable-card)

 1. Login to Investec Online and select Manage from the menu
 1. Select Investec Developer